silverailscolo/Arduino-GCA51/README.md

 **GCA51** is a sketch to attach 2 RC522 RFID readers to an Arduino Nano based LocoIO module.
 Earlier version were successfully used in RocRail and JMRI.

-_NOTE: This code is under development and not yet working._
+_NOTE: This code is under development and has some bugs (see Issues)._

 The code requires GCA51 hardware, available as a PCB or kit from [P. Giling](https://wiki.rocrail.net/doku.php?id=gca51-en).